dsccommunity/HyperVDsc/README.md

 * MSFT_xVMHyperV: Changed the SwitchName parameter to string[] to support assigning multiple NICs to virtual machines.
 * MSFT_xVMHyperV: Changed the MACAddress parameter to string[] to support assigning multiple MAC addresses to virtual machines.
 * MSFT_xVMHyperV: Added enabling of Guest Service Interface.
+* MSFT_xVMSwitch: Added the BandwidthReservationMode parameter which specifies how minimum bandwidth is to be configured on a virtual switch

 ### 3.2.0.0